 Chocolate is bad for both dogs and cats.
 The theobromine in chocolate causes a rapid heartbeat, vomiting, seizures and death.
 Also watch out for grapes and raisins.
 Even small amounts can cause kidney failure.

-Xylitol, a sugar-free sweetener, is extremely poisonous to animals.
+Xylitol, a sugar-free sweetener, is extremely poisonous to dogs.
 It’s found in sugar-free gum and candy.

-To be safe, keep all candy, decorations and costumes away from your pets.
+To be safe, keep all candy away from your pets.

 Dressing up Your Pet?